660-355 Burrard Street

 Noémi provides support to both the staff team and the Board of Governors at REFBC.
 With five years of experience in administration, she has a knack for keeping track of details.
 Noémi previously worked with Innovative Housing Consultants Inc. and Codename Entertainment, and is a graduate of BCIT’s radio broadcasting program.
-She also serves on the board of the Vancouver Comic Arts Association, and is an integral member of the team that organizes the annual Vancouver Comic Arts Festival.
+She also served on the board of the Vancouver Comic Arts Association, and has been an integral member of the team that organizes the annual Vancouver Comic Arts Festival.
 In her spare time, Noémi enjoys photography, video games and travelling.

 "The world always seems brighter when you’ve just made something that wasn’t there before.” – Neil Gaiman

 Kimiko provides all-round support to the REFBC office and the Board of Governors.
 Kimiko has over eight years experience working in administration in non-profits, including 2010 Legacies Now, the Rick Hansen Foundation and most recently the New Westminster School District.
-In her spare time, Kimiko enjoys eating pizza, taking Zumba classes, reading and catching-up with friends.
+In her spare time, Kimiko enjoys eating pizza, taking Zumba classes, reading and catching up with friends.

 "Change will not come if we wait for some other person or some other time.
 We are the ones we've been waiting for.
 We are the change that we seek." - Barack Obama